24.5 C

 “We have applied what are now standard methods for assessment to the data that are available from Belize, especially to the catch, or export data for conch and lobsters,” Dr. Pauly shared.

 “And the message is clear,” he added.
-“This resource, especially lobster and conch, are going down.”
+“This resource, especially lobster and conch, is going down.”

 Projected impact and proposed changes for Lobster fishery.
 Slide from BFP presentation to fisherfolk.